Elena' s AI Blog

 1. ])

-Creating and Evaluating a Neural Network
+Creating and Evaluating a Keras Neural Network on Preprocessed Data

 # Build a neural network to fit the normalised data